loftwah/blog/src/content/blog/techdeck-academy.md

 ```
 Greetings,

 Welcome to TechDeck Academy!

-I'll be your Linus Torvalds mentor for your journey in learning typescript, javascript, python, docker, kubernetes, ci-cd, terraform, github-actions, cloudflare, scaling-strategies, aws-ec2, aws-rds, aws-s3, security-hardening, aws-iam-policies.
+I'll be your Linus Torvalds mentor for your journey in learning
+typescript, javascript, python, docker, kubernetes, ci-cd,
+terraform, github-actions, cloudflare, scaling-strategies,
+aws-ec2, aws-rds, aws-s3, security-hardening, aws-iam-policies.

 How This Works
-Challenges: Based on your configuration, you'll receive challenges on Mondays, Wednesdays, and Fridays.
+- Challenges: Based on your configuration, you'll receive challenges
+  on Mondays, Wednesdays, and Fridays.
-Submissions: When you complete a challenge, save your solution in the submissions/ directory with the challenge ID in the filename.
+- Submissions: When you complete a challenge, save your solution in
+  the submissions/ directory with the challenge ID in the filename.
-Feedback: After you submit, I'll review your work and provide feedback based on my teaching style (Direct, technically focused, sometimes blunt, emphasizes practicality and correctness., Authoritative, critical (but fair), occasionally sarcastic.) and your progress.
+- Feedback: After you submit, I'll review your work and provide
+  feedback based on my teaching style (Direct, technically focused,
+  sometimes blunt, emphasizes practicality and correctness.
+  Authoritative, critical (but fair), occasionally sarcastic.)
+  and your progress.
-Questions: If you have questions, place a markdown file in the letters/to-mentor/ directory.
+- Questions: If you have questions, place a markdown file in the
+  letters/to-mentor/ directory.
 I'll respond promptly.

 About Me
-Direct, brutally honest, technically focused feedback in the style of Linus Torvalds.
+Direct, brutally honest, technically focused feedback in the style
+of Linus Torvalds.

-My expertise areas include: Linux Kernel, Git, C, Operating Systems, Software Development Principles.
+My expertise areas include: Linux Kernel, Git, C, Operating Systems,
+Software Development Principles.

 Next Steps
-Please send me a letter: Place a markdown file in letters/to-mentor/ telling me about:
+Please send me a letter: Place a markdown file in letters/to-mentor/
+telling me about:

-Your current skills
+- Your current skills
-What you want to learn
+- What you want to learn
-How you prefer to learn
+- How you prefer to learn
-Any specific areas you want to focus on
+- Any specific areas you want to focus on

 I'll use this to tailor your learning experience.

 Looking forward to working with you!